dammar093/task-managment/readme.md

 ```

 in your .env file

-step 7: Run the server using command `npm run dev`
+- Run the server using command `npm run dev`

 ## Modle